w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

-NOTE 2: Similar to Web content, 4.1.1 Parsing should not be applied as a requirement for non-web documents and software.
+Similar to Web content, 4.1.1 Parsing should not be applied as a requirement for non-web documents and software.
 This is due to the limitation that either assistive technology does not directly parse (either directly or through any Document Object Model (DOM) or DOM-like structure) the non-web document or software markdown for accessibility information and/or content is not exposed for external testing or probing.
-Instead, user agents and platforms use platform accessibility APIs to present accessibility information to AT.</div>
+Instead, user agents and platforms use platform accessibility APIs to expose accessibility information to assistive technology.</div>

 <div class="note">